atroo/capacitor-background-runner-ng/README.md

   plugins: {
     BackgroundRunner: {
       label: "com.example.background.task",
-      src: "background.js", //js file only.
+      src: "background.ts", //ts file only.
 The folder is fixed.
 Check the location below
       event: "updateData", //The event corresponds to the script's addEventListener
       repeat: true, //Repeating event
       interval: 15, //Interval of repetition.
 It should be more than 10.
 The exact timing is not guaranteed.